Gridflare/lndpytools/README.md

 `$ cd lndpytools`

 Install requirements
-`$ pip3 install -r requiments.txt --user`
+`$ pip3 install -r requirements.txt --user`

-Then grab a copy of `describgraph.json` if required, and run a script `python3 improvecentrality.py`
+Some scripts require a fresh copy of `describegraph.json` in the lndpytools directory.
+Create this file from lnd with `$ lncli describegraph > describegraph.json`

+You are now ready to run the scripts like so
+`python3 improvecentrality.py`

 You can download updates to the repo with `$ git pull`